Charterhouse/charterhouse.github.io/_drafts/decentralized-identity-findings.markdown

 ### Blockstack

 [Blockstack][8] is an identity platform based on blockchain technology.
-It does not require a specific blockchain, but because it is currently the most reliable one it is currently overlaid on top of the Bitcoin blockchain.
+It does not require a specific blockchain, but because it is currently the most reliable one it is overlaid on top of the Bitcoin blockchain.
 In the Blockstack [white paper][24], the authors outline a number of other reasons that they moved from [namecoin][23] to bitcoin that relate to superior security of the bitcoin blockchain (due to it's size and overall hash rate as well as the networks stability compared to namecoin).
 It has a [pricing scheme for registering identities][9], and it supports [attestation][10].

 Blockstack has a layered architecture.
 It maintains a naming system as a separate logical layer on top of the underlying blockchain on which it operates.
 Blockstack uses the underlying blockchain to achieve consensus on the state of this naming system and binds names to data records.
 Specifically, it uses the underlying blockchain as a communication channel for announcing state changes, as any changes to the state of name-value pairs can only be announced in new blockchain blocks.
 Relying on the consensus protocol of the underlying blockchain, Blockstack can provide a total ordering for all operations supported by the naming system, like name registrations, updates and transfers.

-###### Profile Privacy and Storage
+#### Profile Privacy and Storage
 Public profiles are constructed through the compilation of public statements, signed by the user that owns the profile.
 Extended profiles are public profiles extended with other information that has not been made publicly accessible.
 This information is privately released by the user to selected parties.
 When a user authorizes another party to access information, the user encrypts the information with the party's key and hosts it in a publicly-accessible location.
 The authorized party is sent the link to the information and is able to decrypt it and extend the public profile with the private information ([Identity][11], [Profiles][12]).

 Clients read data values from the data layer and verify their authenticity by checking that either the data’s hash exists or the data includes a signature with the name owner’s public key.